cybertraining-dsc/su21-reu-369/project/index.md

 cervical tissue.
 As it continues, to spread radiotherapy might be recommended to treat the cancer where may affect the womb. lastly, one may need to have a hysterectomy which is the removal of the womb.

 In this paper, we will study the exact cause and risk factors that may place someone in this position.
 If spotted early it wouldn’t affect someone’s dream chance of conceiving or affect their reproductive parts.
 Using various data sets we will study the way everything may alignes in causes and machine leaning would be the primary technique to used interpretate the relation between variables and risk factor on cervical cancer.

-- Find literature on Cervical Cancer and images of Cervics
-- Analyzing reading and explain the importance of cancer in the cervix and along with how it affects the future of the cervixs

 ![Figure 2](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-369/main/project/images/Cervical-Cancer-1024x624.jpg)